8 Steps to a More Productive Workday

 Group Your Incoming Messages

-Constantly checking and answering your email, voicemail, and other messages only interrupts your train of thought.
+Constantly checking and answering your email, voicemail, and other messages only interrupt your train of thought.
 It can hamper productivity, especially in jobs that require creative, innovative, or strategic thinking.

 Make use of the "Do, Delegate, Delete, or File" principle for dealing with e-mails, letters, bills, text messages, voice messages, and other requests.